Why Some Backlinks Have No Follow and What It Means for SEO

 These tags let you choose which links to support.
 You use them to keep your site strong and avoid giving value to risky sites.

-Real-World Examples of “Nofollow” Links in Action
+Real-World Examples of Nofollow Links

 Many big websites use nofollow links for different reasons.
 For example:

-Are “Nofollow” Links Really Worth Pursuing?
+Are Nofollow Links Really Worth it Today?

 You may ask if nofollow links help your SEO.
 New info shows Google sees nofollow links as hints, not strict rules.